troii/Rudeltippen/README.md

 Development
 ------------------
-If you work with the master branch you need to run "ant" in the home directory.
-The ant jobs copies the JavaScript- and CSS-Resources into single files and builds a ZIP-File (rudeltippen.zip) ready for testing or deployment.
+If you work with the master branch or the source code releases you need to run "ant" in the home directory.
+The ant jobs copies the JavaScript- and CSS-Resources into single files (combined.js and combined.css) and builds a ZIP-File (rudeltippen.zip) ready for testing or deployment.

 Licence
 ------------------